maximebf/gousse.js/README.md

 To facilitate reacting to global events, you can use the `connect()` function.

 `connect(eventName, listener, placeholder, onceOnly)` is the basic form of the function.
 The last two arguments are optionnal.
-The function returns a promise which will resolve when the event is dispatched for the first time or resolve immediatly if a placeholder is provided.
+The function returns a container element with the css class *gousse-connect* which will contain the returned elements.

 *eventName* can be a single name or an array of names.
 *placeholder* can either be a node or `true` in which case the listener will be called without arguments immediatly.